okayash/Project01_Fong/README.md

 an SQL query with refinements will also be output, which is the optimized query tree converted to SQL.

-finally a description of the rules applied will be output.
+Finally, a description of the rules applied will be output.